igneus/calendarium-romanum/README.md

 **Memory management note:**
-By default, `PerpetualCalendar` caches each created `Calendar` instance *perpetually.* This is OK in most cases, but can lead to memory exhaustion if you traverse an excessive amount of liturgical years.
-In such cases you can supply your own cache (a `Hash` or anything with hash-like interface) and implement some kind of cache size limit.
+By default, `PerpetualCalendar` caches each created `Calendar` instance *perpetually.* This is OK in most cases, but it can lead to memory exhaustion if you traverse an excessive amount of liturgical years.
+In such cases you can supply your own cache (a `Hash` or anything with hash-like interface) and implement some kind of cache size limiting.

 ```ruby
 CR = CalendariumRomanum